 When this happens, as that water in our belly begins to boil we have one of two options:

 If you have ever had a pot on the stove boil over, you know the inevitable mess that can ensue.
-It’s fun for no one.
-Instead, the best option is to catch the pot before it bubbles over, remove the lid and turn the burner down.
+Trust me, these messes are fun for no one.
+Instead of letting your metaphorical pot boil over, the best option is to catch the pot before it bubbles up, remove the lid and turn the burner down.

 The only way to begin to do this is to begin to recognize when you are hitting your boiling point.